 What does work is when I make a statement during the first morning about time and the responsibility of time.

 In this statement I say: Time is the responsibility of everyone in the group.
 It’s part of the principle of mutual support and cooperation.
 Each session will be approximately 2 ½ hrs to 3 ¼ hrs.
-Everyone in the group is ask to hold an intention for the sessions to be that long.
-When everyone effectively holds that intention everyone in the group has more integration time and more sleep during the days of the WS workshop.
+Everyone in the group is asked to hold an intention for the sessions to be that long.
+When everyone effectively holds that intention, everyone in the group has more integration time and more sleep during the days of the WS workshop.

 Participant introductions: